-The Paralympic Games is a separate Olympic competition, dedicated for athletes with disabilities.
-The Paralympics take place shortly after every Olympics in the same host city.
-The Beijing 2008 Paralympic Games featured 20 competitions with a record setting 3,951 athletes from 146 nations and regions participating.
+The Paralympics, featuring athletes with an impairment, take place shortly after every Olympic Games in the same host city.
+The Rio 2016 Paralympic Games featured 22 sports with 4,328 athletes from 159 nations and regions participating.

 In order to participate in the Paralympics, athletes must meet strict standards set by the International Paralympic Committee (IPC).
 The level of the athletes' performance has continued to improve over the years and the number of qualified athletes has been steadily increasing.
 For example, in the Summer Games held in Athens, 448 Olympic records and 304 world records were set.

 The History of Paralympic Games

 The history of the Paralympic Games dates back to 1948, when Sir Ludwig Guttmann, a physician working at a hospital in Stork Mandeville, England, organised an archery competition involving World War II veterans with spinal cord injuries as part of their rehabilitation programme.
 In 1952 the event became an international competition, and from the 1960 Games in Rome they have been held in the same host country as the Olympics.
 Since the 1988 Games in Seoul, they have been held shortly after the Olympics using the same venues and facilities.